-- 1. to receive and consider the audited consolidated financial statements of the Company for the year ended December 31, 2016, together with the auditor's report therein; - 2. to re-elect the directors of the Company to hold office until the close of the next annual meeting of shareholders; - 3. to appoint PricewaterhouseCoopers as the auditor of the Company to hold office until the next annual meeting of shareholders; - 4. to consider and, if thought advisable, pass a non-binding advisory resolution on the Company's approach to Executive compensation; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive and consider the audited consolidated financial statements of the Company for the year ended 31 December 2019, together with the auditor's report therein; - 2. to elect and re-elect the directors of the Company to hold office until the close of the next annual meeting of shareholders; - 3. to appoint PricewaterhouseCoopers as the auditor of the Company to hold office until the next annual meeting of shareholders; - 4. to consider and, if thought advisable, pass a non-binding advisory resolution on the Company's approach to Executive compensation; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or adjournments thereof.

-Accompanying this Notice of Annual General and Special Meeting is a: (1) Management Information Circular, which provides additional information relating to the matters to be dealt with at the Meeting; (2) Form of Proxy and Notes to Proxy or a Voting Instruction Form ("VIF"), if applicable; (3) return envelope for use by the shareholders to send in their Proxy or VIF, if applicable; and (4) Consolidated Financial Statements and the corresponding management discussion and analysis for the year ended December 31, 2016, where requested.
+Accompanying this Notice of Annual General and Special Meeting is a: (1) Management Information Circular, which provides additional information relating to the matters to be dealt with at the Meeting; (2) Form of Proxy and Notes to Proxy or a Voting Instruction Form ("VIF"), if applicable; (3) return envelope for use by the shareholders to send in their Proxy or VIF, if applicable; and (4) Consolidated Financial Statements and the corresponding management discussion and analysis for the year ended 31 December 2019, where requested.

-The record date for the determination of the shareholders entitled to receive this Notice and to vote at the Meeting has been established as Friday, May 19, 2017.
+Your vote is important to us.
+The record date for the determination of the shareholders entitled to receive this Notice and to vote at the Meeting has been established as Tuesday, 19 May 2020.